 “The blockchain is an incorruptible digital ledger of economic transactions that can be programmed to record not just financial transactions but virtually everything of value,” Don & Alex Tapscott, authors of Blockchain Revolution (2016).

-In simple terms, Blockchain is a distributed and decentralized digital ledger which records transactions across a global network of computers where the information is highly secure.
+In simple terms, Blockchain ledger is digital, distributed and decentralized.
+So, how does the blockchain technology work?
+As per the blockchain definition, it records transactions across a global network of computers where the information is highly secure.
 As the name suggests, blockchain is nothing but a linear chain of blocks that holds information of transactions taking place over the web.
 Every block contains data in the form of coding that is organized in a chronological manner.

 At its rudimentary level, blockchain is just a chain of blocks, but not in the traditional sense of those words.
 When we say the word ‘blockchain’ here, we are basically referring to the digital information (block) stored in a public database (chain).
 Blocks are dispersed across multiple computers.

-A single block on the blockchain can store data depending on the size of the transactions, i.e., a single block can host a few thousand transactions under one roof.
+Understanding blockchain might be tricky.
+But we have made it simple for you.
+A single block on the blockchain ledger can store data depending on the size of the transactions, i.e., a single block can host a few thousand transactions under one roof.
 Hash codes are used to make sure that blocks in a blockchain are in sync with each other.
-When too many blocks are connected in a single blockchain, the blockchain size increases.
+When too many blocks are connected in a single blockchain, the blockchain ledger size increases.
 The large network of ledgers (blocks) is what makes a blockchain secure and, therefore, ready and a go-to technology for a widespread business adoption.
 Unlike a centralized database, in the decentralized blockchain structure, a security breach of just one block or one computer has no major detrimental effect on the whole system.

-We have learnt what a blockchain is (take a deep dive through Intellipaat’s Blockchain tutorial).
-Now that we understand the technology at a basic level, we must discern the myths that revolve around this emerging form of technology.
+We have learnt what is blockchain.
+Now that we understand the blockchain technology at a basic level, we must discern the myths that revolve around this emerging form of technology.

 Blockchain is not the replacement of a transaction processing system: Under specific conditions only, blockchain may be used to transform a transaction processing system across a business network.
 If the following criteria is not on priority, a blockchain implementation is not required at all.